Skip To Content

 After your early twenties, your bone mass may remain stable or decrease very gradually for a period of years, depending on a variety of lifestyle factors such as diet and physical activity.
 Starting in midlife, both men and women experience an age-related decline in bone mass.
 Women lose bone rapidly in the first 4 to 8 years after menopause (the completion of a full year without a menstrual period), which usually occurs between ages 45 and 55.
 By age 65, men and women tend to be losing bone tissue at the same rate, and this more gradual bone loss continues throughout life.

-A major cause of osteoporosis is less than optimal bone growth during childhood and adolescence, resulting in failure to reach optimal peak bone mass.
-Thus, peak bone mass attained early in life is one of the most important factors affecting your risk of osteoporosis in later years.
+Less than optimal bone growth during childhood and adolescence can result in a failure to reach optimal peak bone mass.
+Thus, peak bone mass attained early in life is an important factor affecting your risk of osteoporosis in later years.
 People who start out with greater reserves of bone (higher peak bone mass) are less likely to develop osteoporosis when bone loss occurs as a result of aging, menopause, or other factors.
 Other causes of osteoporosis are bone loss due to a greater than expected rate of bone resorption, a decreased rate of bone formation, or both.

 A major contributor to bone loss in women during later life is the reduction in estrogen production that occurs with menopause.
 Estrogen is a sex hormone that plays a critical role in building and maintaining bone.
 Decreased estrogen, whether due to natural menopause, surgical removal of the ovaries, or chemotherapy or radiation treatments for cancer, can lead to bone loss and eventually osteoporosis.
 After menopause, the rate of bone loss speeds up as the amount of estrogen produced by a woman’s ovaries drops dramatically.
 Bone loss is most rapid in the first few years after menopause but continues into the postmenopausal years.